 Margarita and George celebrate their Diamond Wedding (60 years) and get a card from the Queen.

-In my opinion they deserved a medal for getting this far!
+In the families' opinion they deserved a medal for getting this far!

 It was an excuse for a family get together with Dad's Brother, Albert, all four children with their partners, all 6 grandchildren and three of their partners.
 We all went out for Sunday dinner on September 8th in Wolverhampton.

-Update 2010, Celebrating Margarita's 90th Birthday in Wolverhampton in September this year.
+2010, The family gather to celebrate Margarita's 90th Birthday in Wolverhampton in September 2010.